frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/human-resources/appointment-letter.md

 > **Note** On selecting Appointment Letter Template in Appointment Letter it autofills the content.

 ### 2.2 Print Format
-You can create or use existing standard print format.
+You can create new or use existing standard print formats.

 ![Appointment Letter](/docs/assets/img/human-resources/standard-appointment-letter.png)